GoInterject/GoInterject.github.io/bApps/bFinancials/ReportTemplates.md

 >
 > **Step 3:** Next, open the Report Library, highlight your company's folder, right click inside the Report Links" area, and click "Save Current Workbook" > "Create New Link (Save Required)
 >
 >  **Step 4:** Fill in the Link Name and set the Status to Live.
-Your report it now published.
+Your report is now published.
 >